-When requesting an Idaho birth record search for yours, you must have the following information: your full name, your full address, contact phone number, your relationship to the party listed on the record, the purpose for the request, your signature, the person on record’s full name, date of birth, mother's and father's full name.
+When requesting an Idaho birth records for yours, you must have the following information: your full name, your full address, contact phone number, your relationship to the party listed on the record, the purpose for the request, your signature, the person on record’s full name, date of birth, mother's and father's full name.

 Table of Contents